-Litigation involving practitioners in the counseling profession has increased dramatically in recent years and every professional is a potential target for litigation.
+Litigation involving practitioners in the counseling profession is always a possibility a potential target for litigation.
 Adherence to professional ethical standards and high standards for personal and professional conduct may help avoid litigation.
 Nevertheless, since there is no "foolproof" way to avoid litigation, most practicing professionals now consider insurance to be a necessity.

 Students must obtain professional liability insurance prior to beginning practicum and internship experiences.
 Students can obtain professional liability insurance through professional organizations such as the American Counseling Association (ACA), American Association for Marriage and Family Therapy (AAMFT), and the American Mental Health Counselors Association (AMHCA).
+You must maintain this insurance for the duration of your practicum and internship experience.

-THE DEPARTMENT REQUIRES YOU TO PURCHASE PROFESSIONAL LIABILITY INSURANCE.
+THE DEPARTMENT REQUIRES YOU TO PURCHASE PROFESSIONAL LIABILITY

+INSURANCE.
 If you become involved in litigation as a result of activities required of practicum or internship students, you MAY or MAY NOT be entitled to the services of the University attorneys and/or the attorneys representing the practicum or internship site.
 HOWEVER, remember that University and practicum & internship site attorneys are employed to represent the interests of the University and practicum & internship site FIRST.